Contents

 States with North-Central climates are Ohio, Pennsylvania, West Virginia, Indiana, Kentucky, Virginia, Maryland, Delaware, New Jersey, Illinois, Missouri, Iowa, Kansas, Nebraska, Colorado, Utah, Nevada, and parts of Michigan, Wisconsin, Minnesota, and Wyoming.

-Areas where their summers are hot, but their winters are mild.
+South-Central climates are areas where the summers are hot, but their winters are mild.
 Windows here focus more on reducing heat within the living spaces.

 States with Southern climates are Arizona, New Mexico, California, Hawaii, and southern parts of Texas, Nevada, Louisiana, Mississippi, Alabama, Georgia, South Carolina, North Carolina, Virginia, Maryland, Delaware, and Florida.